 For over fifty years Arvon has been the UK’s home of creative writing.
-We have three centres, in Devon, Shropshire and Yorkshire.
-Our residential courses and retreats, led by highly acclaimed writers, span poetry to playwriting, song to screenplay, fact to fiction, starting to finishing – and we offer grants to help with course fees for those who need it.
+We have four houses, in Devon, Shropshire, Yorkshire, and our virtual house Arvon at Home.
+Our courses and retreats, led by highly acclaimed writers, span poetry to playwriting, song to screenplay, fact to fiction, starting to finishing – and we offer grants to help with course fees for those who need it.
 Generations of writers have been inspired by their experience at Arvon.
 Each year, over 40 of our courses are with vulnerable groups and schools, from young people who have experienced bullying to adults recovering from an addiction.
 We also work closely with teachers to support their professional development.
 To ensure our doors stay open to all, we rely on donations from charitable trusts and individuals.

 We offer a home for creative writing, where anyone, regardless of writing experience, can step away from their normal routine, immerse themselves in the creative process, be inspired by experienced writers and release their imaginative potential.

 The Arvon method has hit on the precise formula, the perfect ‘Open Sesame’ needed to crack the shell.. and release the ..hidden creative energy.

 At Arvon, everyone who crosses the door of one of our writing houses is a writer – no matter what their age or writing experience – and all are welcome.
 Thanks to the support of Arts Council England and generous donors, we’re able to offer grants to cover some or all of the course fee.
 Find out how to apply here.